Negros Revolution: November 3

-Aniceto Lacson rode to Silay town.
+Aniceto Lacson rode to Silay.
 A committee headed by Lacson and acting for the province included Gólez, Leandro Locsin and Melecio Severino assembled and decided to begin the province-wide revolt on November 5.
 They then advised Juan Araneta of their decision to begin their revolution on the said day, and his approval was granted.

 November 4

 Juan Araneta, from one of his haciendas in Ma-ao, advised all the southern mayors to begin the revolt the following day.
 In the afternoon, a woman from Kabankalan Norte (the present-day barangay of Eustaquio López) in Silay told priest Tomás Cornago of the impending revolt, even though the planning for the same was held secretly.
 He inquired of his friend, Doroteo Quillama, cabeza of the barrio, seeking to verify the report.
 The cabeza claimed no knowledge of the revolt.
 That same afternoon, groups of armed men passed the haciendas of Silay, and proceeded towards the town.
 The guardia civil in Silay were, however, unable to report this to Bacolod City; the rebels had cut the telegraph lines in Talisay the day before.